 Polo Towers offers studio, one-bedroom and two-bedroom condominiums, which can sleep up to six guests.
 The rooms feature king- and queen-size beds, a private balcony, and electronic key card access.
-The resort itself features fully-equipped kitchens (kitchenette in studio), complimentary parking, 24-hour front desk service, and a prime Las Vegas location.
+The resort itself features fully-equipped kitchens (kitchenette in studio), on-site parking (fees apply), 24-hour front desk service, and a prime Las Vegas location.
 Please note that a housekeeping fee applies, and that the minimum stay is two nights.

 TVs with stereo systems